flosskosova/foss4g-2023/content/tutorials/session_leader.md

 If there are any issues and they can not make it on time for their slot, they should send a video **before August 30th** with their recorded talk, so we can play it instead.
 The video must be no longer than 20 minutes.

-You may also want to send a calendar invitation with all the details just to make sure they don't forget anything.
+Send an email with the information at the end of your meeting with all the information.
+You may also want to add a calendar invitation with all the details just to make sure they don't forget anything.

 ### Introductions